-If a task_type_declaration includes an interface_list, the task type is derived from each interface named in the interface_list.

-For a task_type_declaration, if the first parameter of a primitive inherited subprogram is of the task type or an access parameter designating he task type, and there is an entry_declaration for a single entry with the same identifier within the task_type_declaration, having a profile that is type conformant with that of the inherited subprogram after omitting this first parameter, the inherited subprogram is said to be implemented by the conforming task entry.
+For a task declaration with an interface_list, the task type inherits user-defined primitive subprograms from each progenitor type (see 3.9.4), in the same way that a derived type inherits user-defined primitive subprograms from its progenitor types (see 3.4).
+If the first parameter of a primitive inherited subprogram is of the task type or an access parameter designating the task type, and there is an entry_declaration for a single entry with the same identifier within the task declaration, whose profile is type conformant with the prefixed view profile of the inherited subprogram, the inherited subprogram is said to be implemented by the conforming task entry.